 Some of the most popular job portals in Luxembourg are:

-The type of employment and the conditions must be clarified in each municipality, you can find a list of all the communes in Luxembourg and their websites on Geneawiki.
-You just need to find your commune, go to the website and look for the employment section.
+The type of employment and the conditions must be clarified in each municipality.
+You can find a list of all the communes in Luxembourg and their websites on Geneawiki.

-If you want to find a summer job in Luxembourg you can check your commune website in April/May and visit it regularly or you can contact them directly for more information.
+If you want to find a summer job in Luxembourg you can check your commune website in April/May or you can contact them directly for more information.

 The jugendinfo.lu platform constantly offers jobs for students and teenagers and allows companies to publish their offers for hiring young people.
 Here you can find vacancies for vacations, weekend and evening jobs, internships, and a lot of useful information to accompany the employment process.